camelfantasy/hibike-euphonium-archive/README.md

 ## Future development

 The next version will include several more features and improvements that will improve user experience.
-These include:
+These are likely to include:
-* Popup suggestions when searching or adding tags.
+* Popup suggestions when searching.
 * Advanced searching (i.e. with booleans).
 * An API.
 * Directly editing tags, usernames, and user permission levels.
 * Allowing users to favorite images, which will require implementing a fourth level of user permissions for the general public.
 * Increasing the efficiency of certain functions related to retrieving database information due to MongoEngine limitations.
 * Embedding other file types
+* Changing some requests to GET instead of POST

 Other proposed features that are not prioritized include:
 * Creating a mobile version.